 Leading the SSCI’s development and activities

-The SSCI Coalition, consisting of 20 CGF members, has the mission of shaping the SSCI’s strategy and driving its development.
-It oversees the actions of the SSCI’s Technical Working Groups, provides the final recognition of SSCI benchmark applicants, and acts as a champion for the SSCI’s vision in their own companies to meet the SSCI’s overarching objective of driving meaningful change.
+The Steering Committee, consisting of 23 CGF members, has the mission of shaping the SSCI’s strategy and driving its development.
+It oversees the actions of the SSCI’s Technical Working Groups, provides the final recognition of SSCI Benchmark applicants, and acts as a champion for the SSCI’s vision in their own companies to meet the SSCI’s overarching objective of driving meaningful change.

 Under the strategic guidance of the SSCI Steering Committee, the SSCI Technical Working Groups (TWGs) collaborate to develop the benchmark criteria for each SSCI scope.
 The TWGs consist of SSCI members, other CGF members who are not members of the SSCI, and external expert stakeholders.

 An original TWG was developed to create the SSCI Social and Scheme Management Criteria which now serves as the benchmarking requirement for the Manufacturing and Processing Scope.
-Currently, the SSCI has two TWGs working to adapt the SSCI Social and Scheme Management Criteria for the At-Sea Operations and Primary Production scopes, respectively.
-The Primary Production TWG is also supported by the Expert Panel on Aquaculture.
+Technical Working Groups were also set up to adopt the Social and Scheme Management Criteria for the At-Sea Operations and Primary Production scope, the latter which was also supported by the Expert Panel on Aquaculture.
 Both the At-Sea Operations TWG and the Expert Panel on Aquaculture are supported by the Global Sustainable Seafood Initiative (SSCI).

 The SSCI works with Benchmark Leaders who are independent experts in social sustainability and compliance, labour and human rights, auditing principles, management systems, and other relevant areas.
 SSCI Benchmark Leaders carry out the SSCI Benchmarking Process and work with the applicant scheme owners under the supervision of the SSCI Team.
 They provide independent insights and make recommendations to the SSCI Coalition, which ultimately provides final recognition for schemes undergoing benchmarking.